dosandk/stackoverflow-questions/35280020/readme.md

 I'm trying to "soft" move big project from r.js-building to build via "webpack", where this "load" plugin used in many places and I don't want change signature of all modules where this plugin was used, I need the some plugin for "webpack" which will be understand the signature of requirejs "load" plugin.

+Maybe, somebody tell me how to write similar plugin for "webpack".